1. Home

 Construction and Design

 In the late 1890s, discussions to unify Savannah's rail services into a singular, grand terminal began to solidify.
-The Savannah Union Station was constructed through a cooperative effort among several railway companies, including the Atlantic Coast Line, the Central of Georgia Railway, and the Southern Railway.
-This collaboration marked a new era of inter-company cooperation and efficiency.
+The Savannah Union Station was constructed through a cooperative effort among the aformentioned Seaboard Air Line, Southern, and Atlantic Coast Line.

 Operational Years and Significance

-Savannah Union Station officially opened its doors in 1902, marking a new chapter in Savannah's transportation history.
+Completed at a cost of $150,000, Savannah Union Station officially opened its doors in 1902, marking a new chapter in Savannah's transportation history.
 As a central node for both passenger and freight trains, the station quickly became a bustling hub of activity.
-The integration of multiple railway lines offered unprecedented convenience for travelers who could now transfer between services without leaving the station.
-This not only enhanced passenger experiences but also boosted Savannah's economic activity by facilitating the transport of cotton, textiles, and other goods.

 Decline and Demolition